 Strasbourg is a city of extremes.

-In the summer temperatures soar to 40 degrees Celsius (104 degrees Fahrenheit).
+In summer, temperatures soar to 40 degrees Celsius (104 degrees Fahrenheit).
 And in August, the sun is so strong it feels like your skin could melt off if you spend too much time outside.

 Then, the winter is the opposite.
 Temperatures plummet to -5 degrees Celsius (23 degrees Fahrenheit), but the humidity stays at 100%.
 It’s the kind of cold you feel in your bones.